Natural Health Message — Herbs, Remedies & Nutrition for Whole-Body Wellness.

 Salt-preserved foods and Cantonese-style salted fish

-The concern is not every salty snack or every serving of fish.
-World Cancer Research Fund identifies foods preserved by salting, including salt-preserved vegetables and salted or dried fish, as a probable cause of stomach cancer.
+The concern here is not every salty snack or every fillet of fish.
+The World Cancer Research Fund (WCRF) identifies foods preserved by salting, including salt-preserved vegetables and salted or dried fish, as a probable cause of stomach cancer.
 It also identifies Cantonese-style salted fish as a probable cause of nasopharyngeal cancer.
-These exposures are especially relevant in dietary traditions where salted preservation is common.
+These exposures matter most in food traditions where salt preservation is common.
 [WCRF, n.d.d]

-Choose fresh or frozen foods more often.
-Read sodium labels, but do not confuse a general goal of reducing excess sodium with a claim that one salty meal causes cancer.
+Choose fresh or frozen more often, and read sodium labels.
+Just don’t confuse the general goal of cutting excess sodium with the idea that one salty meal causes cancer.

 Aflatoxin-contaminated foods

 Aflatoxins are toxins produced by certain molds.
-WHO notes that mycotoxin-producing molds can grow on cereals, nuts, spices, dried fruits, apples, and coffee beans, especially in warm and humid conditions.
+WHO notes that mycotoxin-producing molds can grow on cereals, nuts, spices, dried fruits, apples, and coffee beans, especially in warm, humid conditions.
 Aflatoxins can damage DNA, and there is evidence that they cause liver cancer in humans.
-World Cancer Research Fund advises against eating moldy grains or legumes.
+WCRF advises against eating moldy grains or legumes.
 [WHO, 2023] [WCRF, n.d.d]

-Discard foods that are visibly moldy, smell musty, or have been stored in damp conditions.
-Do not scrape mold from grains or nuts and eat the rest.
-Food-safety controls reduce exposure in commercial foods, but storage still matters at home.
+Throw out anything visibly moldy, musty-smelling, or stored damp.
+Don’t scrape mold off grains or nuts and eat the rest.
+Commercial food-safety controls reduce exposure, but home storage still matters.

 Very hot drinks

-Coffee and tea are not the problem here.
-Temperature is.
-IARC classifies drinking beverages above 65°C, or 149°F, as probably carcinogenic to humans because of a likely link with esophageal cancer.
-The research does not tell us that one hot sip causes cancer.
+Coffee and tea are not the problem; temperature is.
+IARC classifies drinking beverages above 65°C (149°F) as probably carcinogenic because of a likely link with esophageal cancer.
+The research doesn’t say a single hot sip causes cancer.
 The concern is repeated exposure to scalding drinks.
 [IARC, 2016]

 Let a steaming drink cool before sipping.
-If it is hot enough to burn your mouth, wait.
+If it’s hot enough to burn your mouth, wait.

 Charred, smoked, and very well-done meat

-High-temperature cooking can form heterocyclic amines (HCAs) and polycyclic aromatic hydrocarbons (PAHs).
-These chemicals can damage DNA in laboratory studies.
-NCI reports that population studies have found associations between high intake of well-done, fried, or barbecued meat and some cancers, but other studies have not found an association.
-A definitive human link has not been established for HCA and PAH exposure from cooked meat.
+High-temperature cooking can form heterocyclic amines (HCAs) and polycyclic aromatic hydrocarbons (PAHs), which damage DNA in laboratory studies.
+NCI reports that population studies have found associations between high intake of well-done, fried, or barbecued meat and some cancers, while other studies have found none.
+A definitive human link from HCA and PAH exposure in cooked meat has not been established.
 [NCI, 2017]

-You can reduce exposure without giving up every grilled meal:
+You can cut exposure without giving up every grilled meal:

 • Avoid prolonged cooking over an open flame or a very hot metal surface.

-• Turn meat frequently rather than leaving it over high heat for long stretches.
+• Turn meat frequently instead of leaving it over high heat for long stretches.

 • Remove heavily charred sections before eating.

-These steps follow the exposure-reduction advice listed by NCI.
+These steps follow NCI’s own exposure-reduction advice.
 [NCI, 2017]

 Diet Habits That Raise Risk Indirectly